awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 ### Querying

-The following query uses `NEPTUNE_CLUSTER_ENDPOINT` and `NEPTUNE_CLUSTER_ENDPOINT` environment variables to create a connection to the Gremlin endpoint.
-It automatically uses the session credentials to connect to the database if IAM DB Auth is enabled.
+The following query uses `NEPTUNE_CLUSTER_ENDPOINT` and `NEPTUNE_CLUSTER_PORT` environment variables to create a connection to the Gremlin endpoint.
+It automatically uses the credntial provider chain to connect to the database if IAM DB Auth is enabled.

 ```
 from neptune_python_utils.gremlin_utils import GremlinUtils